WordPress is one of the most popular platforms upon which to power websites of all shapes and sizes.

 But, the fact that it’s open source also means security vulnerabilities are a constant concern.

-A report by security research company
+A report by security research company showed that nearly 17,000 WordPress websites had been hacked in 2016.

 If you believe your WordPress website has been hacked it is important to remember there are many different things you can do to save your website.